Last Updated on October 27, 2020 by marvin v

-Was this a pink rice or a brown rice?
-I strongly thought it was brown.
-Although I was not sure about the specific variety.
+Is this pink rice or brown rice?
+I thought it was brown.
+Although I’m not sure about the specific variety.

-Search results showed images of Madagascar Pink Rice, which was quite different from the rice I have.
-Madagascar, meaning, it also originated and being grown in the same country.
+Search results show images of Madagascar Pink Rice, which are different from the rice I have.
+Madagascar, meaning, it also originates and is grown in the same country.

 No need to delve deeper.
 I will forget about the pink rice for now and focus on the brown rice in hand.

 How to Cook Rice, Brown Rice to Be Precise

 The recommended ratio is 1 measure of rice to 1 measure of water.
 If you’re cooking 1 cup of rice, then add 1 cup of water.

 The water to rice ratio is a bit tricky.
 Because you need to wash the rice first before cooking.
 If you follow the 1:1 ratio by volume, then you’re adding more water than rice.

 In addition, the 1:1 ratio is not true to all rice varieties.
 Some need more water and some need less.
 If you’re running a restaurant, you have to assess each variety thoroughly.